XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 ## Next Steps

 Now that you have a functional wallet, you can take it in several new directions.
-The following are just a few ideas:
+The following are a few ideas:

 - You could support more of the XRP Ledger's [transaction types](transaction-types.html) including [tokens](issued-currencies.html) and [cross-currency payments](cross-currency-payments.html)
 - Allow the user to trade in the [decentralized exchange](decentralized-exchange.html)